About Us

 The Early Days

-This photo is from the early days when we would meet in a chuch parking lot and car pool to the Indian Reservations.
-We would knock on doors and hand out a Bible in English or Spanish and then provide the children with pocket-sized New Testaments.
+This photo is from our early days where we would meet in a church parking lot, load our trucks and car pool to California Indian Reservations.
+Often six or eight missionaries would join us.
+We would knock on doors and hand out a Bible in English or Spanish and provide New Testament Bibles to the children.
+We have definitely expanded from those humble beginnings!

-We would ask if we could pray with the families and if hearts were open, we would share the Gospel.
-When the family was not at home we would leave them a tract to read that included our phone number for a free Bible.
-Oh the stories we all could tell when we would visit the reservations and the adventures we had!
+We always asked if we could pray with the family and, if hearts were open, we would share the Gospel.
+If they were not home, we would leave a tract to read with our phone number to request a free Bible.
+Oh, the stories we all could tell when we would visit the reservations and the adventures we had.

 Our Vision